Ncmss123/bg-image/README.md

 # bg-image
-this repo consist of background imges change through image click
+this repo consist of background  changes through image click